-Table 20: [RAIDER] Baseline KPIs evaluated on the execution of the
+Table 23: [RAIDER] Baseline KPIs evaluated on the execution of the RAIDER application on a single Xilinx Alveo

-RAIDER application on a single Xilinx Alveo U200 FPGA, processing 2.7M events with a global clock of 100 MHz
+U200 FPGA, processing 2.7M events with a global clock of 100 MHz

-Since the updates of the INFN Communication IP discussed in D2.9, it is now possible within the RAIDER application to synthetize an hardware bitstream capable of work with a global clock of 200MHz.
-This clock increasing has been applied in the test for either testbed described in the previous section.
+Since the updates of the INFN Communication IP discussed in D2.9, it is now possible within the RAIDER application to synthetize an hardware bitstream capable of working with a global clock of 200MHz.
+This clock increase has been applied in the test for either testbed described in the previous section.

-For the APE-Lab testbed setup, the integrals of both CPUs and FPGAs power profiles -depicted in the previous graphs - have been used to compute the energy-to-solution and energy efficiency values which are reported in Table 21, Table 22 and Table 23.
+For the APE-Lab testbed setup, the integrals of both CPUs and FPGAs power profiles -depicted in the previous graphs - have been used to compute the energy-to-solution and energy efficiency values which are reported in Table 24, Table 25 and Table 26.